sensorbee/docs/source/tutorial/getting_started.rst

     Skip the description of stream-to-relations and relation-to-stream operators if these aren't clear enough at the moment.

-A stream-to-relation operator is a operator that literally converts a stream of tuples to relations (i.e., records in a table of the database).
+A stream-to-relation operator is an operator that literally converts a stream of tuples to relations (i.e., records in a table of the database).
 What it actually does is to define a window having a finite set of tuples on a stream.
 The operator is written as ``[RANGE n TUPLES]`` or ``[RANGE n SECONDS]``.